 This blog, founded by scholars at Middlesex University in London, provides a platform to discuss issues related to international, transnational, European, and comparative law.

 Justice in Conflict

-This blog focuses on the difficulties of prosecuting crimes related to conduct as well as conflicting ideas of justice.
+This blog focuses on the challenges of pursuing justice in conflict as well as competing conceptions and ideas of justice.

 International Criminal Law Review